Foreign relations of Vietnam: History

-Feudal Vietnam
+Monarchial Vietnam

-Vietnam has a history stretching back more than 4,000 years.
 In its early history, Vietnam tried to maintain good relations with its neighbours.
-From the Hồng Bàng dynasty to many feudal dynasties like the Ngô, Đinh, Early Lê, Lý, Trần, Later Lê, Tây Sơn and Nguyễn, Vietnam's main diplomatic relationships were with neighboring Imperial China, Kingdom of Champa, Khmer Empire, Lan Xang kingdom and Siam.
-Later trading relationship were established with European Countries (such as through Dutch East India company) and Japan.
+From the Hồng Bàng dynasty to many feudal dynasties like the Ngô, Đinh, Anterior Lê, Lý, Trần, Lê, Tây Sơn and Nguyễn, Vietnam's main diplomatic relationships were with neighboring Imperial China, Kingdom of Champa, Khmer Empire, Lan Xang kingdom and Siam.
+Later trading relationship were established with European countries (such as through the Dutch East India Company) and Japan.